-Spread the fertilizer evenly under the entire canopy of the plant avoiding a 5-inch area around the trunk.
+Spread the fertilizer evenly under the entire canopy of the plant, avoiding a 5-inch area around the trunk.
 Water or rake in.
-For young trees (years 1 and 2) in Zones 8a-9, fertilize 3 times each year late February, late May and late July/ early August.
+For young trees (years 1 and 2) in Zones 8a-9, fertilize three times each year late February, late May, and new July/ early August.
 For plants further north (Zones 6-7), fertilize in March or after bud break.
-This will likely cause fruit drop, but growth is more important at this state in their development.
-Never fertilize after August (June in Zones 6-7) as this will promote new growth too late in the year which will be subject to freeze damage.
+This will likely cause fruit drop, but growth is more critical at this stage in their development.
+Never fertilize after August (June in Zones 6-7) as this will promote new growth too late in the year, which will be subject to freeze damage.

-On the third year, switch to a low nitrogen fertilizer (first number must be less than 5) and apply only in late February (Zones 8-9) or March (Zones 6-7).
+In the third year, switch to a low nitrogen fertilizer (the first number must be less than 5) and apply only in late February (Zones 8-9) or March (Zones 6-7).

 Our Watering Recommendations

 The first year is a critical time for the establishment of a new persimmon.
 Water thoroughly twice a week on light soils and once a week on clay soils.
 Soak the entire root system deeply.
 Persimmons should receive at least 1 inch of water each week for best growth and fruit production.
 Water regularly, especially during dry periods.
-Fruit may drop prematurely if insufficiently irrigate during dry spells.
-Keep an area approximately 4 fee in diameter around the persimmons clear of grass and weeds to minimize competition for water and nutrients.
+Fruit may drop prematurely if insufficiently watered during dry spells.
+Keep an area approximately four feet in diameter around the persimmons clear of grass and weeds to minimize competition for water and nutrients.

-Because persimmons leaf out based on number of hours exposed to warmth rather than on exposure to chilling, they can be slower than most.
-In some areas, a newly planted persimmon may not break dormancy until late spring in warmer climates and summer in cooler climates.
+Because persimmons leaf out based on the number of hours exposed to warmth rather than on exposure to chilling, they can be slower than most.
+In some areas, a newly planted persimmon may not break dormancy until late spring in warmer climates and summer in colder climates.

-Your climate plays an important role in whether a persimmon tree will produce fruit or even survive.
+Your climate plays a vital role in whether a persimmon tree will produce fruit or even survive.
 We have persimmon trees that grow well between plant hardiness Zones 6-9.
-Before ordering a variety, be sure the trees recommend hardiness zone range includes your area.
+Before ordering a variety, be sure the trees recommend the hardiness zone range includes your area.

-When you buy persimmon trees online from Woodies Garden Goods Direct, we only send what we would plant in our own gardens at home.
+When you buy persimmon trees online from Woodies Garden Goods Direct, we only send what we would plant in our gardens at home.
 That means that quality is a top priority for us.
-Unlike bare root trees, our trees are potted and well rooted.
-Our persimmons will typically begin to bear fruit within 2 years of being planted.
-Planted persimmon trees have multi-seasonal interest and we are sure that your new persimmon will add beauty to your garden at different times of the year.
+Unlike bare root trees, our trees are potted and well-rooted.
+Our persimmons will typically begin to bear fruit within two years of being planted.
+Planted persimmon trees have a multi-seasonal interest, and we are sure that your new persimmon will add beauty to your garden at different times of the year.